livekit/client-sdk-react-native/README.md

 import com.livekit.reactnative.LiveKitReactNative
 import com.livekit.reactnative.audio.AudioType

-class MainActivity : ReactActivity() {
+class MainApplication : Application, ReactApplication() {
-  override fun onCreate(savedInstanceState: Bundle?) {
+  override fun onCreate() {
     // Place this above any other RN related initialization
-    // When AudioType is omitted, it'll default to CommunicationAudioType
+    // When AudioType is omitted, it'll default to CommunicationAudioType.
-    // use MediaAudioType if user is only consuming audio, and not publishing LiveKitReactNative.setup(this, AudioType.CommunicationAudioType())
+    // Use MediaAudioType if user is only consuming audio, and not publishing.
+    LiveKitReactNative.setup(this, AudioType.CommunicationAudioType())

     //...